WUJA

-WUJA (channel 58), branded as Pura Palabra Television, is a Spanish-language religious independent television station licensed to Caguas, Puerto Rico.
+WUJA (channel 58), branded Pura Palabra Television, is a Spanish-language religious independent television station licensed to Caguas, Puerto Rico.
 Founded July 25, 1983, the station is owned by Pura Palabra Media Group, which is a subsidiary of Concilio Mision Cristiana Fuente de Agua Viva, through its licensee, Caguas Educational TV, Inc. WUJA shares transmitter facilities with Enlace-affiliated WDWL (channel 36) at Cerro La Marquesa in Aguas Buenas.
-The station maintains its studios located at Ave.
-Baldorioty de Castro in Carolina.
+The station maintains its studios located at Avenida Baldorioty de Castro in Carolina.

 WUJA's programming was also seen on WQHA channel 50 in Aguada, after New Life Broadcasting sells the station in 2014.